rjrpaz/rss2t/README.md

     url = rss_feed_url
     ```

-    Each feed should have its own tag.
+    Every feed should have a different tag.

 1. Run the module like the following: